 Travel From Kotugoda to Wilpathu National Park

-This morning drive to Wilpathu National Park, approximately three hours by road.
+This morning drive to Wilpathu National Park, approximately three and a half hours by road.

 Wilpattu is the largest national park in Sri Lanka, and is fairly unknown still to tourists due to being off limits during the civil war.
 It has the largest sloth bear population in the country, and leopard sightings are possible, although the exact numbers are unknown.
 Wilpattu means 'Land of Lakes' and is named due to the large number (nearly sixty) of natural lakes spread across the national park.

-You will be staying at Noel Rodrigo Leopard Safaris Wilpattu
+You will be staying at Noel Rodrigo Leopard Safaris Wilpattu, Full board

 Transfer from Wilpattu to Anuradhapura